Law

 • UMR 5112 Center for Political Studies of Latin Europe (CEPEL)

-• Laboratory for Innovation, Communication, and Market Research (LICeM)
+• Laboratory for Innovation, Communication, and Markets (LICeM)

-The 300 doctoral students enrolled inDS can prepare for four different doctorates:
+The 300 doctoral students enrolled inDS can pursue four different doctoral programs:

 • Public law

-Each year, an average of forty thesis defenses and three HDR defenses are organized.
+Each year, an average of about 40 thesis defenses and 3 HDR defenses are held.

-In accordance with Articles 2 and 3 of the decree of May 25, 2016 establishing the national framework for training and the procedures leading to the award of the national doctoral degree, the role of the Doctoral School is to organize the training of doctoral students, prepare them for their professional activities, and provide them with a broad scientific culture.
+In accordance with Articles 2 and 3 of the Order of May 25, 2016, establishing the national framework for doctoral education and the procedures for awarding the national doctoral degree, the role of the Doctoral School is to organize the education of doctoral students, prepare them for their professional careers, and provide them with a broad scientific foundation.

-To this end, the Doctoral School selects doctoral candidates on the basis of explicit and public criteria and organizes the allocation of the funding allocated to it, in particular doctoral contracts.
-With the support of each affiliated research unit, it ensures that doctoral students prepare and defend their theses under the best possible conditions, in particular by organizing additional doctoral training to promote their post-doctoral professional integration, by implementing the thesis charter, and by setting up thesis monitoring committees.
+To this end, the Doctoral School selects doctoral candidates based on explicit and publicly available criteria and manages the allocation of the funding allocated to it, particularly doctoral contracts.
+With the support of each affiliated research unit, it ensures that doctoral students prepare and defend their theses under the best possible conditions, notably by organizing supplementary doctoral training designed to facilitate their post-doctoral career integration, by implementing the thesis charter, and by establishing thesis monitoring committees.